aluskabarbera/DNAinvent/README.md

 Functioning:
 It's very simple, you just have to read and follow the steps.
 In principle, it should only recognize the nitrogenous bases (A, T, U, C and G).
-You should write down the results.
+You must write down the results because they are not stored anywhere.
 Hope you enjoy the app.
 Ah, remember with great power comes great responsibility.

 Acknowledgment: